 References

-Wegovy™ Prescribing Information
+Wegovy® Prescribing Information

 Taha MB, Yahya T, Satish P, Laird R, Agatston AS, Cainzos-Achirica M, Patel KV, Nasir K. Glucagon-Like Peptide 1 Receptor Agonists: A Medication for Obesity Management.
 Curr Atheroscler Rep. 2022 May 28. doi: 10.1007/s11883-022-01041-7.
 Epub ahead of print.
 PMID: 35624390.

-Copyright © 2022, Simple and Practical Medical Education, LLC.
+Copyright © 2022 to 2025, Simple and Practical Medical Education, LLC.
 All rights reserved.
-May not be reproduced in any form without express written permission.
+The content on this website may not be reproduced in any form without express written permission.

-Disclaimer: The content on this website is provided as general education for medical professionals.
-It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
-Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
-Healthcare professionals should always check this website for the most recently updated information.
+Disclaimer: The material on this website is provided as general education for medical professionals.
+It is not intended for patients or other laypersons, nor is it a substitute for medical advice, diagnosis, or treatment.
+Patients must always consult a qualified healthcare professional regarding their diagnosis and treatment.
+Healthcare professionals should always check this website for the most up-to-date information.

 Leave a Reply: